balmorelcommunity/Balmorel_data/README.md

 # README #

-Data for the master branch of the [Balmorel framework](https://github.com/balmorelcommunity/Balmorel).
+Data for the spatial_study branch of the [Balmorel framework](https://github.com/balmorelcommunity/Balmorel_data/tree/mberos-spatialaggregation).
 Clone this repository into base/ for easy version control of both framework code and base data.
 Remember to rename the cloned folder from "Balmorel_data" to "data" for proper functioning.

 ## Generating .inc files from Excel
 * An excel file exist that can be used to generate .inc-files in this repository